-Cashflow is monitored at a high level by the Head of Finance on a weekly basis and reported on in the monthly management accounts.
+Cashflow is monitored at a high level by the Finance and Compliance Manager on a weekly basis and reported on in the monthly management accounts.

 Summary level cash flow is reported on in quarterly Audit Committee meetings.

 The budget is prepared on a cashflow basis so serves as a high level control mechanism.